-FORT SILL, Okla.
-(Sep.
-16, 2022) — Operation Daring Warrior returned to Southwest Oklahoma after a three-year hiatus, due to the pandemic, as the Singaporean Armed Forces and the Fires Center of Excellence joined together for live fire exercises.
+FORT SILL, Okla. — Operation Daring Warrior returned to Southwest Oklahoma after a three-year hiatus, due to the COVID-19 pandemic, as the Singaporean Armed Forces and the Fires Center of Excellence joined together for live fire exercises.

-This year's ODW exercise involved HIMARS (High Mobility Artillery Rocket Systems) from Singapores’s 23rd Singapore Artillery and M270A1 MLRS (Multiple Launch Rocket Systems) from Fort Sill’s 3rd Battalion, 13th Field Artillery Regiment.
+This year's ODW exercise involved High Mobility Artillery Rocket Systems, or HIMARS, from Singapore’s 23rd Singapore Artillery and M270A1 Multiple Launch Rocket Systems, or MLRS, from Fort Sill’s 3rd Battalion, 13th Field Artillery Regiment.

 The Singapore Army spent nearly a month training and collaborating with Fort Sill units which culminated in the firing of multiple rockets across Fort Sill’s West Range during the weekend of Sep.
 17, 2022.